AIMday Materials 2020

 AIMday helps you understand the real needs of external organisations and how these relate to your own research.
 What is more, it provides you a golden opportunity to obtain inspiration, knowledge and contacts which benefit your own research and teaching.
 As an academic you self-select challenges when registering for an AIMday event and hence you share knowledge and ideas with organisations, and even other researchers, within your specific area of interest

-Registration for academic scientists will open 21 September and close 9 October.
+Registration for academic scientists is now open and will close 15 October.

 Read more about What’s in it for academics?